LNG Esports

-LNG Esports, formerly known as Snake Esports, is a Chinese professional esports organization based in Suzhou.
-Its League of Legends team competes in the League of Legends Pro League (LPL), the top-level league for the game in China, and plays home games at the Yangcheng International Esports Center in Suzhou.
+LNG Esports is a Chinese professional esports organization based in Suzhou.
+It was known as Snake Esports from its creation in 2013 until its acquisition by sportswear company Li-Ning in 2019.

+LNG's main League of Legends team competes in the League of Legends Pro League (LPL), the top-level league for the game in China.
+LNG plays its home games at the Yangcheng International Esports Center in Suzhou.